solo-io/unik/docs/api.md

 	"pass":string
 }
 ```
-It describes the Hub configuration, which is the url and credentials for a AWS S3 instance.
+It describes the Hub configuration, which is the url and credentials for an AWS S3 instance.

 Returns HTTP Status `202` on success.